 Performance in Film and Theatre

-He has also worked as a musician and performance coach in major feature films and TV series, including The Favourite (Yorgos Lanthimos, 2018), Mary Queen of Scots (Josie Rourke, 2018), Emma (Autumn de Wilde, 2020) Mrs Wilson (BBC, 2018), and Great British Railway Journeys (BBC, 2020).
+He has also worked as a musician or performance coach in major feature films and TV series, including Napoleon (2023), The Great (2021), The Favourite (2018), Mary Queen of Scots (2018), Emma (2020), and Mrs Wilson (2018).
 He performed in the live and filmed versions of A Christmas Carol, commissioned by the Dickens Musem, adapted by Dominic Gerrard, and directed by RSC/Globe director Tim Carroll.